Royal Enfield Motorcycles

 WORLD WAR I & AFTER

-WWI brought rich contracts from both the British War Department & Imperial Russia for 3 different models: a 225cc two-stroke; a 425cc V-twin; and an 8hp sidecar rig with a Vickers machine gun mounted on it.
-With war’s end, Royal Enfield Motorcycles concentrated on the civilian market with a new 976cc V-twin in 1921 & their first 4-stroke single, albeit with a JAP 350cc engine.
-Saddle tanks & center-sprung girder front forks (state-of-the-art for the day, and Royal Enfield Motorcycles was one of the first to adopt it) were added in 1928.
+WWI brought rich contracts from both the British War Department and Imperial Russia for 3 different models: a 225cc two-stroke; a 425cc V-twin; and an 8hp sidecar rig with a Vickers machine gun mounted on it.
+With war’s end, Royal Enfield Motorcycles concentrated on the civilian market with a new 976cc V-twin in 1921 and their first 4-stroke single, albeit with a JAP 350cc engine.
+Saddle tanks and center-sprung girder front forks (state-of-the-art for the day, and Royal Enfield Motorcycles was one of the first to adopt it) were added in 1928.

 WORLD WAR II BIKES

 Despite all this, the company was in dire financial straights, but limping along.
 In 1931, one of the founders, Albert Eddie dies, then 2 years later, his parter RW Smith dies also.
 Times were tough, the Depression had set in, but Royal Enfield Motorcycles managed to keep it going.
 WWII hit at just the right time & again they were flooded with lucrative government contracts for gobs of military motorcycles, a collection that included a 250cc side-valve (SV), a 350cc SV, two 350cc OHVs, a 570cc SV & the most famous of them all, “The Flying Flea”.
 The Flea was a lightweight, rugged 125cc two-stroke that could be parachuted in with airborne troops.
 To avoid bombing, a brand new factory was built underground in Westwood, England, where it was found that the constant temperatures were ideal for making not only motorcycles, but “predictor” detonators for anti-aircraft artillery shells.
 Dangerous work, that.BUILT IN INDIA